 In March 2010, the Patient Protection and Affordable Care Act and the accompanying Health Care and Education Affordability Reconciliation Act collectively referred to as the Affordable Care Act (ACA), were enacted.
 While the constitutionality of the ACA was subsequently challenged in a number of legal actions, in June 2012, the Supreme Court upheld the constitutionality of the ACA, with one limited exception relating to the Medicaid expansion provision.
-The Court held that states could not be required to expand Medicaid or risk losing all federal money for their existing Medicaid programs.
-Under the ACA, Medicaid coverage will be expanded to all individuals under age 65 with incomes up to 133% of the federal poverty level beginning January 1, 2014.
+The Court held that states could not be required to expand Medicaid and risk losing all federal money for their existing Medicaid programs.
+Under the ACA, Medicaid coverage will be expanded to all individuals under age 65 with incomes up to 133% of the federal poverty level beginning January 1, 2014, subject to the states' elections.
 The federal government will pay the entire costs for Medicaid coverage for newly eligible beneficiaries for 3 years, from 2014 through 2016.
 In 2017, the federal share declines to 95%; in 2018 it is 94%; in 2019 it is 93%; and it will be 90% in 2020 and subsequent years.
 States may delay Medicaid expansion after 2014 but the federal payment rates will be less.
-It is unknown as to what states will expand their Medicaid programs although certain states, including Florida, Louisiana, and Texas, have indicated that they will not do so.
+Currently 25 States remain undecided about expanding Medicaid eligibility, although most are involved in a variety of legislative proposals within their States.
+The U.S. Department of Health and Human Services (HHS) has stated that it will consider a limited number of premium assistance demonstration proposals from States that want to privatize Medicaid expansion.
+States must provide a choice between at least two qualified health plans and offer very similar benefits as those available in the newly created insurance exchanges.